 Parents, are you wondering how coronavirus is spread and how to avoid catching it?
 Your children are too.
 Are you more anxious, afraid, or at times feel helpless in the current environment?
 Your children are too.
 This may even be your child’s first experience with bereavement.
-Children pick up on a lot more than often we as adults realize, and they are sharing some of the same worries we have.
+Children pick up on a lot more than we adults realize, and they share some of the same worries we have.

 For the young child, ages 3 to 12 years of age, it may be difficult to answer their questions.
 It may be even harder for them to express themselves and understand their own feelings.
 Today we highlight some books that can be great resources to help your children understand emotional, mental, and physical health.